Context

 FXB in action

-Since then, FXB has expanded its activities to serve vulnerable populations throughout the country’s provinces.
-The organization consists of developing programs, complementary to each other, aimed at fostering access to basic human rights and promoting social justice.
+Since then, FXB has expanded its activities to serve vulnerable populations throughout the country.
+Our organisation develops programs that are complementary to each other, with the objective of fostering access to basic human rights and promoting social justice.